Five Top Sales Strategies for Introverts

 - What is your ideal customers’ biggest challenge or problem?

-- What does your ideal customer love to do?
+- What results does your ideal client want?
 What would they pay anything to make happen or change?

 - Where does your ideal client hang out? online? in the real world?

 - What are three mistaken beliefs that your ideal customer has?

 Provide value that helps your client.
 Once you’ve identified the problem your customer faces, determine how you can help them overcome the challenge that you identified.
 You can do this in lots of ways.
 You can write a blog, send out a newsletter, offer a free class, start a podcast or create videos.
 Use the medium that works best for you.
 Here’s the key word: consistency.
 Don’t write a blog today and the next one six months from now… or never.
 You will be shooting yourself in the foot and losing clients rather than creating them.

 Develop a relationship with your clients.
 People buy from other people that they know and trust.
 Rather than pushing your product on others, pull the customer toward you with a genuine, heart felt relationship.
 This is something that introverts are especially good at.
 Spend time listening to your clients’ concerns and showing them that you care and want to help.
 This is the heart of good sales–helping others.

 Create packages with your product that create exceptional value, creativity and/or service.
 People are naturally drawn to packages whether it is buying a series of books or signing up for a series of online classes.
 Not only is this more profitable for you but it also better meets client’s ongoing needs.

 When you work in your strengths and learn new strategies, sales can actually be something that you not only enjoy but look forward to.
 Yes, even if you are an introvert:)

 Want more ways to tap into your strengths?
 Want some coaching to increase your confidence and productivity?
 Here’s my Building Your Business Program which includes 2 coaching sessions:

 If you have a dream, I’m here to help you make it happen.
 Let’s talk soon.